 How to Make Minced Garlic for the Freezer

-This post has my freezing tips for garlic to show you How to Make Minced Garlic for the Freezer and Stop Paying High Prices for Minced Garlic in a Jar.
+This post has tips to show you How to Make Minced Garlic for the Freezer and then you can stop paying high prices for minced garlic in a jar!
 Don’t you agree that minced garlic in a jar is so handy, but those little jars of garlic can be pricey if you use a lot of garlic!
-See Cooking Tips for more posts like this one.

 I know some of you are total garlic purists who’d never use anything but freshly peeled and minced garlic, and those people won’t need this tip.
 I do use fresh garlic for any dish where I want that sharp garlic flavor, and love my little garlic chopper when I need to chop a lot quickly.

 I’m a fan of these Christopher Ranch Garlic Cloves, and buy them at Costco.
 (This product used to come in a jar.)
 I can’t use this big bag of garlic cloves before they start to go bad in the fridge, so I came up with the idea of mincing the garlic and freezing it.
-(Christopher Ranch has no idea I an recommending their garlic and they haven’t paid me to promote it here!)
+(Christopher Ranch has no idea I a’m recommending their garlic and they haven’t paid me to promote it here!)